It’s no secret—the quality of your property photography goes a long way in impacting your commercial real estate marketing efforts.

-The Wall Street Journal report that buyers spend 60% of their time on a property page looking at photos of the property.
+In fact, buyers spend 60% of their time on a property page looking at photos of the property they’re interested in.
 As such, the quality of your photos can make or break your marketing efforts.

 Luckily, your route to striking commercial property capture can be quickly and easily paved with the right equipment and knowledge.
-Read on, for our ultimate guide to commercial real estate photography.
+Below is your ultimate guide to commercial real estate photography.

 Commercial Real Estate Photography

 There are two ways to approach your photography efforts as a commercial real estate business: you can either outsource to reliable photography professionals or opt for the cost-efficient DIY route.

 Both of these options have their own merits and limitations.
 If you opt for a professional photographer, you’ll be purchasing both their talent and their years of experience snapping lead-generating shots for the commercial real estate market.

 Alternatively, deciding to take your own commercial real estate photography can come with a steep learning curve.
 In addition, you’ll need to budget for the right equipment and take the time to learn the ins-and-outs of real estate photography.